Unlimity/Stinson/README.md

 ### Executors

 Executor is an additional abstraction layer that is built to enable support of different asynchronous libraries.
 In our example, we are using RxJava, but you are free to implement whatever approach you like.
-In `rx-android` implementation, `RxExecutor` is used.
-It takes lambda function which returns `Single<Message>` and used inside `Stinson` class to execute your actions:
+In `rx` implementation, `RxExecutor` is used.
+It takes lambda function which returns `Single<Message>` and used inside `RxStinson` class to execute your actions:

 ```kotlin
     return RxExecutor {